notification-icon

 Health & Fitness

-Mad Nepla Honey Hunting is not possible throughout the year.
+Honey Hunting in Nepal is not possible throughout the year.
 We can do the honey hunting in two seasons, late spring and late autumn.
 As a result, these are the times when you have the most chances to see the hunters at work.
-We run the tour 2 times a year, the best time for a Nepal mad honey hunting tour is in October/November and mid-April to May.
+We run the tour two times a year.

 Most Asked Questions by Travellers